 “He’s dead Mother” her graceful face contorted with agony at the memory and tears filled her eyes “you have to forgive yourself and let him go in peace.
 You have other children who need you, other grandchildren.”

 Elaine’s gaze softened with empathy and she touched her daughters shoulder softly “You have your father love, and there are other grandparents.
 Thomas only has me now, that’s why I can’t ask him to go, I can’t leave him alone again, I wont.”

 Tears spilled from Ashley’s eyes and she wept as her heart broke again at the realisation her Mother was never coming back to her.
 The pain was second only to the day her heart first broke, the day they pulled her son’s tiny limp body from the lake just outside of town.
 She kissed her mother gently on the forehead and left the room quietly.

 Elaine watched as the clouds parted and the sun came into view again.
 She turned her eyes toward the far wall and smiled once again as the shadows and light resumed their passionate waltz.
 Like the light, her moments of joy where made beautiful because of the shadows, the shadows that were forever a part of her.

 ~ Jo Caddy

 Thank you so much for reading my story, if it wasn’t for my readers, I would have no one to write for.
 You keep me motivated and pressing forward.
-Please follow my blog or sign up for the newsletter to get all the latest news, stories and promos, Plus a FREE short story, exclusive to our email subscribers.
+Please follow my blog or sign up to the mailing list to get all the latest news, stories and promos (including writing competitions & giveaways), plus a FREE ebook, exclusive to our email subscribers.

 To read more stories like this, click here or choose one of the titles below.